danvega/vme-blog/README.md

 https://start.spring.io/#!type=maven-project&language=java&platformVersion=3.2.0-RC2&packaging=jar&jvmVersion=21&groupId=dev.danvega&artifactId=vmeblog&name=vmeblog&description=VMware%20Explore%20Code%20Theater%20Blog&packageName=dev.danvega.vmeblog&dependencies=web,data-jdbc,postgresql,docker-compose,graphql,actuator,devtools

+I like renaming the main application class to `Application.java` 🤷‍♂️

 ### Configure Docker Compose

 Configure the properties from the Postgres Database and make sure to expose port 5432 on host and container so that we can connect to it from our IDE tools.